Philosophy & Critical Thinking Summer Camp

 Q: What questions will be explored during the camp?

-A: The theme for this summer will be justice.
+A: The theme for this summer will be freedom.
 Possible questions we will cover include:

-This camp is generously supported by grants from the Butler Giving Circle, PLATO, and the Indianapolis Public Schools Foundation, as well as the Butler University Department of Philosophy & Religious Studies.
-Contact Lavender McKittrick-Sweitzer for additional information.
+This camp is generously supported by grants from the Butler Giving Circle and Butler BOOST, as well as the Butler University Department of Philosophy & Religious Studies.